felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 As I write these lines, there is a single lingering fear in me: Am I preaching to the choir?
 What are the chances that people afraid of reading books make the decision to read this one?
-However slim those odds are, I have to take them, if only as a token of gratitude for the authors that changed my life with their words.
+However slim those odds are, I must take them, if only as a token of gratitude for the authors that changed my life with their words.

 I wish all anxious learners would know that they are *not